A-Level Physics – Structured Online Support That Turns Ideas into Marks

 What it does:

-• Focuses on the heaviest-weighted and most problematic areas for that student (typically core pure + problem-solving + exam technique).
+• Focuses on the heaviest-weighted and most problematic areas for that student (often mechanics, electricity, fields and longer written questions).

-• Works on mark conversion – turning partial attempts into secure, full-mark answers.
+• Works on mark conversion – turning partial attempts into clear, examiner-friendly answers that pick up full credit.

 Typical size & pace: